The Bankrate promise

 - Short-term savings goals: High-yield savings accounts are also a good way to save for short-term goals, such as saving for a vacation or a car.
 If you want to pay for something in the next few months, you don’t want to put your money into risky investments like stocks.
 If the market drops, you’ll lose your vacation fund.

-- To park your windfall: High-yield savings accounts are also a good place to store windfalls, such as stimulus checks or other payments.
+- Park your windfall: High-yield savings accounts are also a good place to store windfalls, such as stimulus checks, bonuses or gifts.
 You can save the windfall in your high-yield savings account until you decide what to do with the money.

 Disadvantages of high-yield savings accounts